DaviOSDev/APIChat/readme.md

 # APIChat

-interface made for comunicate with a database using an AI connected to it
+interface made for comunicate with a database using a given llm

 #### Still on production...